ioanmeri/testing-react-with-jest-and-react-testing-library/05-simulating-server-response-with-mock-service-worker.md

 Mock service worker is going to intercept the request and send back the handler response to the options component.

 ---

+## await findBy

+When you are waiting for something to appear asynchronously on the page, you must use **await findBy**

+**Review**

+- Mock Service Worker mimics response from server
+  - create handler
+  - create server
+  - update **setupTests** to listen for requests

+---